ihdia/BoundaryNet/README.md

 <img src="Architecture.png">

-We propose BoundaryNet, a novel resizing-free approach for high-precision semi-automatic layout annotation.
+We propose a novel resizing-free approach for high-precision semi-automatic layout annotation.
 The variable-sized user selected region of interest is first processed by an attention-guided skip network.
 The network optimization is guided via Fast Marching distance maps to obtain a good quality initial boundary estimate and an associated feature representation.
 These outputs are processed by a Residual Graph Convolution Network optimized using Hausdorff loss to obtain the final region boundary.